GreyMatteOr/puzzlooza-host/README.md

    - Once the tests are written, it is the responsibility of the code writer to ensure the tests are passing.
 So again, hold off until necessary

 ### High-quality Charts and Data Displays are premium!

+### Code-review is one of the best ways to develop, both for code-reading skills, but also as an opportunity for feedback
+   - Be bold.
+If you have questions, this an amazing forum for that
+   - Be bold.
+If you have suggestions or feedback, provide it!
+Make sure to attempt a clear justification for your insight
+   - Be encouraging!
+If things are amazing, or awesome or cool, give a shout-out to what you like
+   - Peer-review is not mandatory, but try to make an effort to seek them out / offer them

+## Git-Flow

+### Create a Feature Branch for each milestone.
+   - This will be a quazi-master branch.
+   - Small improvements or enhancements will be merged into the feature branch.
+   - When the milestone is complete or the code is at a stable point, we will merge it into main.
+   - Link the corresponding issues into the pull-requests.